HDMS Thetis (F357)

 HDMS Thetis is a Thetis-class ocean patrol vessel belonging to the Royal Danish Navy.

 In mid-1990s the ship served as a platform for seismic operations in the waters near Greenland.
 In 2002 she took over the role from her sister ship Hvidbjørnen as a platform for Commander Danish Task Group.
 The role was handed over to Absalon in September 2007.

-February - April 2008 Thetis served as a protection against pirates for the World Food Programme chartered ships, carrying food aid, off the Horn of Africa.
+February - April 2008 Thetis served as a protection vessel against pirates for the World Food Programme chartered ships, carrying food aid, off the Horn of Africa.
 A squad of soldiers from the Frogman Corps was deployed aboard the ship.

 In 2009 the ship served as staff ship for the NATO Mine Countermeasure Group 1.

+In September 2025, the Thetis took part in the NATO Arctic Light exercise off Greenland.